gbif/hp-swissnatcoll/en/making-data-accessible.md

   - type: pageMarkdown
 ---

-The SwissCollNet initiative has established a common framework to mobilise specimen data from local institutions to global platforms.
-The process unfolds in four stages:
+If you are a Swiss non-profit organisation that holds natural history collections, you can contribute by sharing your digital records of specimens with national and international data infrastructures.

-# 1. Curation and Digitisation of Collections
+# 1. Digitising Specimens

-Swiss natural history institutions preserve collections, ensure their accessibility and promote their use for science and society.
-Most of them have adopted the Strategy for natural history collections in Switzerland 2025-2035 to unlock the full potential of collections.

-To make data accessible, the first step is digitisation — the systematic recording of specimen information in a database.
-This process ranges from cataloguing basic metadata (collector, location, date) to creating high-resolution images or 3D models, and linking external data such as genetic sequences.
-Digitisation is a continuous process, as taxonomic classifications change over time and as additional information, such as genetic sequence data, are linked to the original specimen data ([Frick & Greeff, 2021](https://swisscollnet.scnat.ch/en/news_and_publications/publications/uuid/i/c911ed14-87ec-5d12-afb0-a34438f414a9-Handbook_on_natural_history_collections_management){:target="_blank"}).
+The initial phase involves creating digital records of the information associated with the specimens in your collection.
+There are several approaches to digitisation.
+In most cases, data are manually entered from specimen labels into a database or spreadsheet.
+Large-scale digitisation, on the other hand, relies on advanced technology and efficient workflows to enhance data capture efficiency.
+Different methods and best practices can be found in the Handbook on Natural History Collections ([Frick & Greeff, 2021](https://swisscollnet.scnat.ch/en/news_and_publications/publications/uuid/i/c911ed14-87ec-5d12-afb0-a34438f414a9-Handbook_on_natural_history_collections_management){:target="_blank"}).

+## Data FAIR Principles

+Data management should follow key principles that meet the standards of findability, accessibility, interoperability, and reusability, known as the [FAIR principles](https://www.go-fair.org/fair-principles/){:target="_blank"}.
+These principles are intentionally broad, designed to be flexible and widely applicable across different contexts.

+## Data Exchange Standards

+Standards for data exchange establish rules for describing, recording and exchanging natural history data.
+These standards, such as Darwin Core, play a crucial role in enabling the unambiguously exchange of collection data within the scientific community and to the public globally.
+They also facilitate data retrieval and better communication among different database systems.
+More information about data standards can be found on the [Biodiversity Information Standards (TDWG)](https://www.tdwg.org/){:target="_blank"} website.

-# 2. Aggregation and Enrichment with DAGI
+# 2. Publishing Specimen Data

-Once digitised, specimen records are transferred from local institutions (museums, botanical gardens, universities) to national data nodes.
-DAGI (Data Aggregator for Natural History Collections) is the Swiss aggregator for biological and paleontological specimen data.
-It aggregates, standardizes and enriches data supplied by natural history institutions.
-By automating the time-consuming processes of encoding and validation, DAGI makes it easier to publish and update data, while ensuring compliance with the [FAIR principles](https://www.go-fair.org/fair-principles/){:target="_blank"} (Findable, Accessible, Interoperable, Reusable).
+Once digitised, you can transfer your specimen data to DAGI, the national data aggregator for Natural History Collections.
+By automating the time-consuming processes of encoding and validating your data, and by providing a straight gate to publish data in GBIF, DAGI makes it easier to publish and update data, while ensuring compliance with the FAIR principles.
+More information about DAGI can be found here: [Aggregating Data](https://swissnatcoll.hp.gbif-staging.org/en/aggregating-data{:target="_blank"}.

-Data harmonisation with common standards (for example [Darwin Core](https://dwc.tdwg.org/){:target="_blank"} is a crucial step, because records from different institutions can be combined and compared consistently.

-# 3. Integration into the SwissNatColl Portal

-Standardised data are openly available through the SwissNatColl portal, the central entry point for natural history data in Switzerland.
-Published specimen data can be corrected, re-identified, or enriched over time.

-Users can search across institutions, visualise records, filter datasets, and download information through a user-friendly interface.

-# 4. Global Accessibility

-Swiss specimen data are simultaneously shared with the international platform [GBIF.org](https://www.gbif.org/){:target="_blank"} (Global Biodiversity Information Facility).
-This ensures worlwide access, supporting research, conservation, education, and policy making, while increasing the global visibility of Swiss collections.
+Standardised data are then published simultaneously, both nationally via the SwissNatColl portal and internationally through GBIF.
+Your institution’s records will be presented  alongside those of other Swiss collections, accessible for search and download by users around the world.

 {% include back-to-top.html %}